Sacobrt/git-stats/README.md

 ## Installation

+To get started, clone the repository and install the required dependencies.

     git clone https://github.com/Sacobrt/git-stats.git
     cd git-stats

+#### Prerequisites

-    Install Dependencies Ensure you have Node.js installed.
+Ensure that you have Node.js installed.

     npm install
     npm run dev